-You may also utilize home remedies in order to address your bruised nails.
+You may also utilize home remedies to address your bruised nails.
 There are ones proven effective and can ensure zero side effect.
 Here are the following:

 - Fuller’s Earth.
 Applying this solution onto your entire toe along with rose water is effective in reducing pain and inflammation for it can absorb heat.

 - Turmeric Paste.
-This natural remedy has healing properties not only for bruises but for wounds, pain, injuries, and swelling.
-Try adding it with lime paste before applying on your black nails.
+This natural remedy has healing properties not only for bruises but wounds, pain, injuries, and swelling.
+Try adding it to lime paste before applying on your black nails.

 - Mustard Oil.
 The essential oil will address the discoloration, pain, and inflammation.
 Use it several times every day to see results.